-Taking action on climate change has never been more crucial and doing so can lead to healthier communities, economies, and environments across our state.
-Join us on April 7 from 7:00–8:15pm CT for an evening of conversation with leaders involved in developing Wisconsin’s energy and climate solutions.
+Taking action on climate change has never been more crucial, and doing so can lead to healthier communities, economies, and environments across our state.
+Join us on April 7th from 7:00–8:15pm CT for an evening of conversation with the folks behind some of Wisconsin’s leading climate solutions.

 UW–Madison Assistant Professor of Public Affairs